gitlabhq/gitlabhq/doc/development/doc_styleguide.md

 ### Fake tokens

-There may be times where a token is needed to demonstrate an API call using cURL or a secret variable used in CI.
+There may be times where a token is needed to demonstrate an API call using cURL or a variable used in CI.
 It is strongly advised not to use real tokens in documentation even if the probability of a token being exploited is low.